OCD and Social Security Disability

 To be eligible for benefits for OCD, you must first have a diagnosis of OCD which shows you have a little control over a time-consuming preoccupation with invasive, unwanted thoughts or taking part in repetitive behavior.
 Secondly, you need to be able to show that you have difficulties with the following which can interfere with your ability to concentrate on work related tasks:

-Under the ADA it considers a disability to be “a physical or mental impairment” that limits someone’s ability to functioning in daily activities.
-It includes OCD to be a disability.
+Under the ADA it considers a disability to be “a physical or mental impairment” that limits someone’s ability to function in daily activities.
+It includes OCD as a disability.

 Applying for SSD with OCD